sailro/EscapeFromTarkov-Trainer/README.md

 `master` branch can build against `EFT 0.12.10.12646`.
 If you are looking for another version, see [`branches`](https://github.com/sailro/EscapeFromTarkov-Trainer/branches) and [`releases`](https://github.com/sailro/EscapeFromTarkov-Trainer/releases).

 > If you want to compile the code yourself, make sure you clean up your solution properly after upgrading your EFT/sptarkov bits (even removing `bin` and `obj` folders) and check all your references.

+> If you are using `SPT-AKI`, please make sure you have run the game at least once before compiling/installing the trainer. `SPT-AKI` is patching binaries during the first run, and we need to compile against those patched binaries.

-> The typical issue when something is out of sync is that EFT get stuck at the loading screen with type/tokens errors in `%LOCALAPPDATA%Low\Battlestate Games\EscapeFromTarkov\output_log.txt`
+> The typical issue when something is out of sync is that the game will freeze at the startup screen with type/tokens errors in `%LOCALAPPDATA%Low\Battlestate Games\EscapeFromTarkov\output_log.txt`

 ## Features